-Response: The District agrees with the finding.
-The District contracts with an outside CPA custody of the funds of the District, all of which depositaries shall give security sufficient to secure the district against possible loss.
+Status: We noted no issues of transactions being recorded in the improper accounting custody of the funds of the District, all of which depositaries shall give security sufficient to secure the district against possible loss.

 2020-C-1 Criteria: According to MCA 7-13-2311, the District must designate depositaries to have secured by the depositaries where the funds are held.